ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds - Making Dots.md

 ```

 So far this doesn't help us.
-But, at the end of the loop, we can change `x value` after creating the clone.
-Now each time through the repeat loop, the `x value` changes.
+But, at the end of the loop, we can change `(x value)` after creating the clone.
+Now each time through the repeat loop, the `(x value)` changes.
+{ .hasInlineScratch }

 ```ad-scratch